vitalab/vitalab.github.io/article/_posts/2020-10-16-Patterns-loss-landscape.md

 # Conclusions

-* The loss surfaces of neural networks contain every low-dimensional pattern
+* The loss surfaces of neural networks contain every low-dimensional pattern.
-* This holds for any dataset
+* This holds for any dataset.
 * This transfers from training data to test data.
 * This can be found as easily as supervised learning.
 * The patterns can be guaranteed to be axis aligned.